good-ware/js-log/README.md

 ### both

-message and 'extra' are shallow copied and combined into a new object called 'both.'
-If message's keys overlap with those in 'extra,' 'extra' is logged separately; both log entries will have the same logGroupId meta key value.
+message and 'context' are shallow copied and combined into a new object called 'both.'
+If message's keys overlap with those in 'context,' 'context' is logged separately; both log entries will have the same logGroupId meta key value.

 ### error